ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Details for Experiment Settings

 \textbf{Implementation Details.} We build our agents upon several state-of-the-art LLMs accessed via the Vertex AI API,\footnote{\url{https://cloud.google.com/vertex-ai}} including Gemini-2.5-Flash, Gemini-2.5-Pro~\citep{comanici2025gemini}, and Claude-3.7-Sonnet~\citep{Anthropic}.
 These choices allow us to investigate both cross-family (Gemini, Claude) and intra-family (Flash, Pro) variations.
 BrowserGym~\citep{chezelles2025browsergym} is used as the execution environment for WebArena, where we set a maximum step limit of $30$ per query.
 The agent is implemented in ReAct~\citep{yao2023react} style, and iterates until the model predicts the stop action or reaches a task termination condition.
 We use the decoding temperature of $0.7$ for model generations for both WebArena and Mind2Web.

 \textbf{Evaluation Metrics.} For WebArena benchmark, we evaluate all methods across two key dimensions: \textit{effectiveness} and \textit{efficiency}.
-For effectiveness, we report the \textit{success rate} which represents the percentage of user queries successfully resolved by agents.
-Following the default evaluation protocol of the benchmarks, we employ both LLM-based fuzzy matching and exact string matching to verify whether the essential answer terms appear in the predictions.
-For efficiency, we measure the \textit{average number of steps} taken by the agent to complete each query, which reflects the computational and interaction cost incurred during task completion.
+For effectiveness, we report the \textit{success rate (SR)}.
+A task is marked as ``successful’’ only if the agent’s final output or state precisely matches the pre-defined ground-truth goal, which is measured by the evaluation protocol from the corresponding benchmarks.
+SR is the total number of successful tasks divided by the total number of tasks evaluated, formally, it is calculated as $SR = \frac{1}{N}\sum_{i=1}^N \text{isSuccess}(q_i)$, where $\text{isSuccess}(q_i)$ is the binary function that returns 1 if task $q_i$ is successful and 0 otherwise.
+For efficiency, we measure the \textit{average number of steps (AS)} taken by the agent to complete each query, which reflects the computational and interaction cost incurred during task completion.
+A single step is defined as one complete agent-env interaction cycle following the ReAct loop, which typically involves observing the current state, generating a thought, and a subsequent action.
+AS is calculated as the total number of steps taken in the trajectory when solving task $q_i$ divided by the total number of tasks, specifically, $AS = \frac{1}{N}\sum_{i=1}^N \text{Steps}(q_i)$.
 For Mind2Web dataset, each task in has a predefined fixed number of steps; at each step, the agent needs to predict an action, which is evaluated by: \textit{element accuracy}: to check if the correct page element is selected, \textit{action F1} to check if the action taken on the element is correct.
 Aggregating element accuracy and action F1 yields \textit{step success rate} which checks that both element and action selection are correct at the current step.
 Lastly, after completing every step in the given task, the last metric \textit{task-level success rate} measures if all intermediate steps are successfully conducted for this task, i.e., all steps for this task score $1.0$ under metric step success rate.